barotto/IBMulator/README.md

 A 64-bit Linux or Windows operating system and a 2GHz dual core processor.

-At this stage of development optimizations have very low priority, so a modern-ish CPU and a discrete graphics card are recommended.
+Optimizations have low priority, so a modern-ish CPU and a discrete graphics card are recommended.

 For shaders support you'll also need an OpenGL 3.3 compatible graphics adapter.